JAlcocerT/JAlcocerT/content/blog/entrep_wedding.md

 The other side of the coin.

-Same as you can paid cents when placing google adsense on your page...
+Same as you can paid cents when placing google ads on your page...

 There are people paying (surprise, *much more*) to place those ads.